cernops/puppet-slurm/README.md

 Please refer to the official [SLURM documentation](https://slurm.schedmd.com/).

-TODO Specific usage at CERN ?
-Probably yes...
-We can put examples and link to the KB here.
+TODO Should be very generic here since upstream at some point, i.e. no CERN specific usage.

 # References